Andrewodwyer/City-Events-Blog/README.md

 #### Target Audience
 <a name="target-audience"></a>

-The Word’s events platform is designed for people who are interested in discovering, attending, and organising local and online events.
-The app concept is like a bulletin board in a shop or office space.
+The Word is designed for people who are interested in discovering, attending, and organising local and online events.
+The app's concept is like a bulletin board in a shop or office space.
 People can post and see events in the local area.
 In the same way this site encourages users to both search for events and post their own events.

 The Word is geared to both casual event attendees and engaged organisers / registered users, providing a platform that encourages social engagement and participation.
 Through the comment and attending sections on each event page.